BA Japanese Studies and History

 If you don't want to add an additional year to your degree programme then you can gain experience and build your CV through applying to our summer placements scheme or one of our OnCampus placements.

 Applicants should normally have, or expect to achieve, ABB in three A Levels typically including History or Classical Civilisation.
 Please see the University's online prospectus for full entry requirement details.
+This includes information about Access Sheffield for applicants who are eligible for additional consideration or an alternative offer.
 If you have a question, or would like to discuss your individual qualifications, just get in touch.

 *Please note that the course details set out here may change before you start, particularly if you are applying significantly in advance of the course start date.
 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.